School of Education and Psychology

 • One elementary education major received the Appreciation of Elementary Education.

-• Two elementary education majors received the Dan and Mary Morrison Necker English Scholarship.
+• One elementary education major received the Dan and Mary Morrison Necker English Scholarship.

-• One elementary education major received the David James Liu Memorial Foundation Scholarship.
+• Two elementary education major received the David James Liu Memorial Foundation Scholarship.

 • One elementary education major received the Outstanding Senior Award.